ascv/HyperLogLog/README.md

 cardinality, n is the true cardinality of M, and R is the maximum rank amongst the elements of M, then R provides a rough estimation of log_2(n) with some additive bias.

-Furthermore using only a single observable introduces inaccuracy into the results.
+Using only a single observable introduces inaccuracy into the results.
 For example, suppose all the elements of M have the same hash.
-This implies the elements are not distinct.
-However the rank of the hash may be very so when the estimate for log_2(n) is computed the cardinality estimate will be very large even though there was only one element.
+This implies the elements are not distinct e.g. the cardinality is 1.
+However the rank of the hash may be very large so when the estimate for log_2(n) is computed the estimate will also be very large.

 As an improvement, HLL divides M into m buckets and takes the maximum rank of each bucket.
 Then for each bucket, we have an estimate of log_2(n/m).
 These results are averaged using a harmonic mean and then multiplied by a bias-reducing constant [1].